demisto/content-docs/content-repo/extra-docs/articles/palo-alto-networks-cortex-xdr---investigation-and-response.md

 - Interacts with the analyst to choose a remediation path or close the incident as a false positive based on the gathered information and incident severity.
 - Remediates the incident by blocking malicious indicators and isolating infected endpoints.

-The Palo Alto Networks Cortex XDR - Investigation and Response pack enables the following flows.
+The Palo Alto Networks Cortex XDR - Investigation and Response pack enables the following flows:
 - [Device Control Violations](#device-control-violations) - Fetch device control violations from XDR and communicate with the user to determine the reason the device was connected.
 - [XDR Incident Handling](#xdr-incident-handling) - Compare incidents in Palo Alto Networks Cortex XDR and Cortex XSOAR, and update the incidents appropriately.